jbourgein/ios_change_displayname/README.md

 <hook type="after_prepare" src="scripts/update_ios_displayname.js" />
 ```

-Now when you run 'cordova prepare' the plist will be updated with your chosen display name.
+Now when you run `cordova prepare` the plist will be updated with your chosen display name.